Tax Guides

 4. Leave your pension to beneficiaries inheritance tax free

 Did you know that another tax advantage of paying into a pension is that your pensions plans do not fall within your taxable estate?
-That means that when you die, you can pass your pension onto beneficiaries inheritance tax free (inheritance tax is charged at 40%).
+That means that when you die, you can pass your pension onto beneficiaries inheritance tax-free (inheritance tax is charged at 40%).
 The rules of what happens to your pension when you die are complicated, and will depend on how old you are, the rules of your pension provider, and whether you have started accessing it or not (or chosen to buy an annuity with your pension fund).
 However, in general, if you die before the age of 75, your beneficiaries are able to receive a lump sum of your pension 100% tax-free.
 If you die after the age of 75, your beneficiaries are able to access your pension at the rate of their income tax band.
 For beneficiaries in the basic rate income tax band, it’s a significant 20% tax saving from the otherwise 40% inheritance tax rate.

 5. Access a tax-free lump sum tax-free when you retire